 Kerry ETB is responsible for the quality of its staff and for providing them with a supportive environment that allows them to carry out their work effectively.
-A training delivery, monitoring and oversight role is a function of governance- through the Programme Governance Board and the Quality Council.
+A training delivery, monitoring and oversight role is a function of governance – through the Quality Assurance Governance Board, the Programme Governance Board and the Quality Council.
 Programmes are delivered by qualified staff.
 National agreements and procedures apply to the various grades/descriptions of staff involved in FET delivery.
 Specific criteria regarding subject matter expertise will be defined for all new programmes.

 Specific criteria regarding subject matter expertise will be defined for all new programmes.